ncredinburgh/JavaForSmallTeams/tests/10_think_units_not_methods.md

 Which ones were most valuable?

 The answer of course is that the test which exercised all three classes through the public interface of `ThingaMeBob` proved the most useful.
-We did not have to change it at all and it confirmed that everything still worked.
+We did not have to change it at all.
+When it ran green we knew our refactoring was successful and everything still works.

 We deleted the ones for `Addition` and `Subtraction`.

-So the `ThingaMeBob` unit is stable.
 The smaller units we created were just implementation detail.

 Lets re-wind and imagine things happened differently.